v-karunakars/hadoop-migration/installation/java_hadoop_ssh_installation_2.md

     sudo nano .bashrc
     ```

  2. Add the below lines at the end.
 Save[CTRL + S] the file and Quit[CTRL + X].
-Also make sure HADOOP_HOME location is correctly given.
+Also make sure HADOOP_HOME path is correctly given.

      ```
      export HADOOP_HOME=/home/hdoop/hadoop-3.3.4